Mortgage Calculator

 The Islamic Basis Of This Product

-The authoritative reference material that supports the analysis in this product information report is based on the Ijarah standards of the Accounting and Auditing Organization of Islamic Financial Institutions (AAOIFI) where our Shariah advisers have held positions as senior Shariah scholars their board.
+The authoritative reference material that supports the analysis in this product information report is based on the Ijarah standards of the Accounting and Auditing Organization of Islamic Financial Institutions (AAOIFI) where our Sharia advisers have held positions as senior Sharia scholars their board.

 This home financing product is based on the Islamic principle of Ijarah.